jensen/quicknote/README.md

 This project was completed as part of a group learning exercise.
 As a result of completing this project I wanted to have a better understanding of some of the newer React features.

-I also wanted to try out the API provided by Supabase, where I was able t take the opportunity to write a basic cache to reduce API requests.
+I also wanted to try out the API provided by Supabase, where I was able to take the opportunity to write a basic cache to reduce API requests.

 ## Project Features